Google's reCAPTCHA Turns 'Invisible,' Will Separate Bots From People Without Challenges

 /24 I get recaptcha's all day.
 This isn't new, I've been browsing from the same /24 for the last 5 years.
 Yet for some reason, Google things when I'm coming from there I'm a threat.
 I know I'm a minority that's going to be drowned out because who cares about the few users caught in the net.
 It's just an annoying feature that kills any competition for my business.
 Any remote sites u

+So now we have an AI trying to decide who is the human, the inverse of the turing test.
+What it comes down to then is it easier to create an AI that can pass the Turing test or the inverse turing test.
+If it's easier for a bot to fool a bot then this AI strategy will meet it's match in another AI.
+On the other hand if it's easier to do the inverse turing test then this new strategy will work.
+I'm not really sure if it's obvious which test is harder.

+Depends on how invasive you allow the inverse turing test to be.
+USB blood analyzers already exist, DNA analyzers that fit in your pocket may be built in my lifetime.
+(Obligatory Skynet reference.)

-Lots of work to do (Score:3)
+Lots of work to do (Score:5, Informative)

 For some reason, I get flagged for captchas all the time, but no matter how vigilant I am at choosing storefronts, mountains, street signs and house numbers, I have to go through at least a dozen pages of them before it believes me.